Are you looking at buying a 10 x 10 canopy for craft shows and feeling completely confused?

 Determine whether there are other accessories included in the package.
 Occasionally a craft tent package may include weights for the tent, or an extra wheeled bag.

 Accessories That Are Not Included Which You Will Have to Buy Separately

 Note whether there are any must-have accessories that are not included.
 If you have to buy these accessories separately, that may make a difference in terms of which tent is the best deal.

 Note each store that sells the tent you are considering.

-Determine the return policy for the store or any warrantee on the tent so you know if you will be able to return the tent if there is a problem.
+Determine the return policy for the store or any warranty on the tent so you know if you will be able to return it if there is a problem.
 Some of the big box stores that sell craft tents have excellent return policies.

 Price of the Tents